-- Buildings should be composed of one, two and three story masses, each designed to house scale, and not necessarily representing a single dwelling. - Attic space may be occupied and not count as a story when applying the height limits of the applicable zone.
+Buildings should be composed of one, two and

+Attic space may be occupied and not count as a story when applying the height limits of the applicable zone.

 A large house containing anywhere from two to eight dwelling units.
 Each dwelling unit is individually accessed from a central lobby, which in turn is accessed directly from the street.